 When tracking contributions, it’s helpful to project future contributions too.
 For example, if your wedding is in a year, you can list each month leading up to the wedding with the amounts that you plan to deposit each month.
 That way you’ll know how much money you’ll have in the account at any given point (of course, things may change, but this is REALLY helpful for planning purposes.)

 2. Money Spent

-Track all of your wedding expenses against your budget.
+Track all of your wedding expenses against your wedding budget.
 You’ll want to track each of the following:

-- Estimated expenses: Record estimates for items that you plan to pay for (like venue, food, beverage, decor, attire, etc.).
+- Estimated expenses: Record estimates for items that you plan to pay for (like the venue, food, beverage, decor, attire, etc.).

 - Actual expenses: Track the actual amount you paid *or have agreed to pay) for a wedding product or service.
 If you have a contract in hand, for example, you can enter the amount (including tax and tip!) in the “actuals” column.

 After each purchase, you’ll want to update your budget to see what’s left to purchase and how much you have left to fund those purchases.
 You might find that you need to make some adjustments to your estimated expenses after each purchase.

 If you don’t already know, many of the “big” vendors will expect you to pay a deposit upfront to confirm the booking and go into contract with them.
 And then you’re expected to pay the remaining balance later.
 So you’ll want to keep track of these future payments also – include the due date and amount so that you know exactly when to pay the bill and to make sure that you’ll have enough funds by then.
 Keep track of bills in your spreadsheet too.